solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 database name.
 PgBouncer metrics are disabled by default.
 For PgBouncer metrics to work, both the server parameters pgbouncer.enabled and metrics.pgbouncer_diagnostics must be enabled.
-These parameters are dynamic and don't require an instance restart.
+These parameters are dynamic and do not require an instance restart.

 -   Browse to the Azure Portal and your **PREFIX-pg-flex-REGION-16** resource.